Minimalism Guide: How to be a minimalist

-The contents of this guide summarize a subset of the lessons in our course that presents you with 13 steps to apply minimalist living principles to your life.
+Our Simplify Your Life course includes presents you with a step-by-step process to apply minimalist living principles to your life.

-If you are eager to go beyond this guide and explore more ways to simplify your life, then enroll in the course and take the challenge.
+If you are eager to go beyond this guide and explore more ways to simplify your life, then take the challenge today.